lucivpav/fast-triplets/README.md

 The code is based on Ubuntu 14.04.
 The main function is the ./step1/train.m file.
-Modify the paths in the above main file and config.yaml.
+Please modify the configurations in the config.yaml.
 Trained models will be stored in ./models/.

 ## Testing